 What would I tell people who asked pointed questions about my origin?
 What if they wanted to know my background?
 Sure, Santa has been around forever and lives at the North Pole with Mrs. Claus… I think.
 It was time to do a little research so as not to be caught without answers.

 The tomb of St. Nicholas became a popular pilgrimage; however, people were concerned that its location would not be a safe travel destination.
-One night, a group of sailors snuck into the church, uplifted the remains and stealthily took them to the eastern coast of Italy and the town of Bari.
-A cathedral was built around the relics and today is considered the resting place of St. Nicholas.
+One night, a group of sailors crept into the church, uplifted the remains, and stealthily took them to the eastern coast of Italy, and the town of Bari.
+A cathedral was built around the relics, and today is considered the resting place of St. Nicholas.

-Riots broke out when Puritans and Calvinists eliminated Christmas as a holy season.
+Unrest broke out when Puritans and Calvinists eliminated Christmas as a holy season.
 People began to riot and oppose the ‘ban’.
-Christmas of old was not the images we imagine of families gathered cozily around the hearth and tree exchanging pretty gifts and singing carols while smiling benevolently at children.
+Christmas of old was not the images of families gathered cozily around the hearth and tree, exchanging pretty gifts and singing.
 Rather, it was characterized by raucous, drunken mobs roaming streets, damaging property, threatening and frightening the upper classes.

-No matter the appearance, be it fat or thin, horse or reindeer, by sleigh or by steamboat, the tradition of Santa Claus and St. Nicholas is representative of kindness and goodness which is so rarely found among the hustle, bustle, technology, and materialism of today's world.
-When I fill in for Santa next week I will attempt to spread a little harmony and happiness, and respect the age-old tradition, which should be so important to all of us.
+No matter the appearance, be it fat or thin, horse or reindeer, by sleigh or by steamboat, the tradition of Santa Claus and St. Nicholas is representative of kindness and goodness which is not always found among the hustle, bustle, technology, and materialism of today's world.
+When I fill in for Santa next week, I will attempt to spread a little harmony and happiness, and respect the age-old tradition, which should be so important to all of us.
 I would like to wish you all peace, joy, and a very happy Christmas.